almahdi23/custom-videoplayer/README.md

 # custom-videoplayer

-# run on a server
+# run on a local server